How to Use Caffeine for Productivity Without Burning Out

 In low doses, people feel refreshed and alert.

-In high doses, people can become restless, nervous, irritable, and down, down, down the rabbit hole they go.
+In high doses, people can become restless, nervous, irritable, and can quickly escalate into overstimulation and restlessness.

 Caffeine can really help us be more successful.